AdobeDocs/commerce-operations.en/help/release/release-notes/open-source-2-4-4.md

 <!--- AC-1504-->

-*  New required options have been added to the `.htaccess` and `nginx.conf` files that are distributed with {{ site.data.var.ce }} for PHP 8.x support.
+*  New required options have been added to the `.htaccess` and `nginx.conf` files that are distributed with Magento Open Source for PHP 8.x support.
 Outdated options have also been removed.
 [GitHub-34358](https://github.com/magento/magento2/issues/34358)

 <!--- MC-42448-->

 *  Merchants can now upload a video for multiple products.
 The file generation process now appends an extension to the file name only if the uploaded file name includes an extension.
-Previously, when a merchant tried to upload then save the same video for two different products, {{ site.data.var.ce }} threw this error: `Notice: Undefined index: extension in /app/7ha7zds7wvqys_stg/vendor/magento/framework/File/Uploader.php on line 699`.
-This occurred because {{ site.data.var.ce }} tried to append a file extension to the name irrespective of whether the uploaded file name had an extension.
+Previously, when a merchant tried to upload then save the same video for two different products, Magento Open Source threw this error: `Notice: Undefined index: extension in /app/7ha7zds7wvqys_stg/vendor/magento/framework/File/Uploader.php on line 699`.
+This occurred because Magento Open Source tried to append a file extension to the name irrespective of whether the uploaded file name had an extension.

 <!--- magento/magento2/pull/34106-->

 *  Corrected issues with `sprintf(__())` and `sprintf(Magento\Framework\Phrase())` construction for compatibility with PHP 8.x throughout the codebase.
-Previously, {{ site.data.var.ce }} threw this type of error: `Expected parameter of type 'string', 'Magento\Framework\Phrase' provided`.
+Previously, Magento Open Source threw this type of error: `Expected parameter of type 'string', 'Magento\Framework\Phrase' provided`.
 [GitHub-34085](https://github.com/magento/magento2/issues/34085)

 <!--- AC-1605-->